-• You want to show different results based on a condition
+• Show different results based on a condition

 FORMULA SYNTAX